aras-p/glsl-optimizer/README.md

 * GLSL versions 1.10 and 1.20 are supported.
 1.10 is the default, use #version 120 to specify 1.20.
-* GLSL ES version 1.00 is supported.
+* GLSL ES versions 1.00 and 3.00 are supported.

 Dev Notes